 - Begin in plank position, keeping your back straight, your hips low and your core engaged.

-- Bring your right knee under your chest towards your right elbow.=
+- Bring your right knee under your chest toward your right elbow.

-- Return your right leg back to plank position; bring your left leg under your chest towards your left elbow.
+- Return your right leg back to plank position; bring your left leg under your chest toward your left elbow.

 - Repeat while alternating your legs, keeping a steady pace.